NotCarlFriedrichGauss/DiscyBotTemplate/README.md

 2. **Create a New Replit Project**:

    - Click on the "New Repl" button.
-   - Choose "Python" as your language.
-   - Name your project and click "Create Repl."

-3. **Write Your Bot Code**:

-   Import the code given above to your repl
+   - Choose "Import From Github" and add "https://github.com/NotCarlFriedrichGauss/DiscyBotTemplate"

-4. **Add Your Bot Token**:
+3. **Add Your Bot Token**:
    Step 1: Create a Discord Application

-   -Go to the Discord Developer Portal.
+   - Go to the Discord Developer Portal.
-   -Click on "New Application" and give your application a name.
+   - Click on "New Application" and give your application a name.
 This will be your bot's name.

    Step 2: Create a Bot User

-   -In your application settings, click on the "Bot" section in the left sidebar.
+   - In your application settings, click on the "Bot" section in the left sidebar.
-   -Click "Add Bot" to create a new bot user for your application.
+   - Click "Add Bot" to create a new bot user for your application.
+   - Make sure that you have enabled all the necessary permissions

    Step 3: Obtain the Bot Token

-   -Under the "Token" section, you will find your bot's token.
+   - Under the "Token" section, you will find your bot's token.
 Click the "Copy" button to copy it to your clipboard.
    - Keep this token secure and never share it publicly

-   - Replace `#Enter Your Bot Token Here` with your bot token.
+   - Head to "main.py", and replace `#Enter Your Bot Token Here` with your bot token.

-6. **Install Required Packages**:
+5. **Install Required Packages**:

    Replit automatically manages dependencies using a `requirements.txt` file.
 Create a `requirements.txt` file in your project if it doesn't already exist and add the following line to it to install the `discord.py` library: